kevinlokewy/ip/README.md

 # Augustine project template

 This is a project template for a greenfield Java project.
 It's named after the massively influencial theologian and Church father Saint Augustine.
+Augustine's writings have impacted me deeply, I cannot recommend anyone enough to read both his classics "Confessions" and "City of God".

 Given below are instructions on how to use it.

 ## Setting up in Intellij